sf200212345/tufts-favors/frontend/README.md

 -   See more here: https://stackoverflow.com/questions/8367031/how-do-i-install-package-json-dependencies-in-the-current-directory-using-npm

+Since we are using Expo, I believe you also need to run the following to ensure the right library is installed:

+`npx expo install react-native-screens react-native-safe-area-context`

 We're using Expo to handle distribution, you can develop with Expo by using `npx expo start --tunnel` and use the Expo Go app on your phone to scan the QR code that opens

 -   Your phone must be on the same network that your computer is on